nchase/memetica/src/2015-10-11-addiction.md

   ---

-  ## America is being ravaged by heroin and heroin-like prescription drugs that affect us through the mechanism of addiction.
-Simultaneously, the notion of the "Attention Economy" has driven businesses to create addictive experiences.
+  ## America is being ravaged by heroin and heroin-like prescription drugs.
+The reverberations of addiction are waves that corrode societies and poison entire regions, sometimes more multiple generations, pulling downward with riptide gravity.
+Simultaneously, the notion of the "Attention Economy" has driven businesses to create addictive experiences, corrosive in their own way.

   Addiction is incredibly complex.
-It's like a horse of physiological mechanisms tied to a cart full of memories and personality traits that chain themselves together to produce psychological triggers.
+It's a horse of physiological mechanisms tied to a cart full of memories and personality traits that chain themselves together to produce the psychological triggers that catalyze what we define as addiction.

-  Neuroscience researcher Marc Lewis argues that this complex relationship makes addiction less a disease than a behavioral problem where addiction is powerfully affected by environment and cognition.[^1] In fact, he says, _Addiction shouldn't be considered a disease at all_.
+  Neuroscience researcher Marc Lewis argues that this complex relationship makes addiction less a disease than a behavioral problem where addiction is powerfully affected by environment and cognition.[^1] In fact, he says, Addiction shouldn't be considered a disease at all.

   This could be dismissed as maverick ideation or crackpot theorizing if it wasn't in harmony with an extensive study conducted on